raspberrypilearning/quiz-time/en/step_3.md

 **Click Run**
 + Select the correct answer and click the 'Check Answer' button
-+ You should see the result div display 'Correct'.
++ You should see the result div display 'Correct'

 **Click Run**
 + Select a different answer and click the 'Check Answer' button
-+ You should see the result div display 'Incorrect'.
++ You should see the result div display 'Incorrect'

 **Click Run**
 + Select the other incorrect answer and click the 'Check Answer' button
-+ You should see the result div display 'Incorrect'.
++ You should see the result div display 'Incorrect'

 --- /task ---